What are the most common forms of heel pain?

 Heel fissures

-Heel fissures are cracks in dry skin caused by lack of hydration, resulting in itching, redness, or pain.
-Prevention includes moisturizing, wearing supportive shoes, and removing dead skin.
-Severe fissures require professional care to avoid infection.
+Heel fissures are deep cracks from excessively dry skin, causing discomfort, redness, and itching.
+Prevention includes proper foot hydration, supportive footwear, and removing dead skin.
+Severe discomfort warrants professional consultation to avoid infection.

 Heel fractures